Main content starts here, tab to start navigating

 June 13 — Haiti vs Scotland: Scotland Takeover

 Scotland night is all about big spirit and bigger singalongs.
-Expect tartan hints around the patio, a playlist that nods to supporters’ anthems, and a cocktail slate that’s inspired by Scotland — with a wink toward whisky creations (we’re not naming names yet).
+Expect tartan hints around the, a playlist that nods to supporters’ anthems, and a cocktail slate that’s inspired by Scotland — with a wink toward whisky creations (we’re not naming names yet).

 On the food side, we’ll be running match-day specials built from the kind of traditional pub comfort you crave, with international twists that fit the night.
 Come early, settle in, and let the Fenway buzz do the rest.